Services

 My Approach

-In my practice, I use ACT, CBT, DBT, and Person-Centered therapy.
-These approaches help us recognize and become aware of unhelpful thoughts, learn to tolerate uncomfortable emotions, and make changes in behavior that move you toward what you truly want in life, versus away from discomfort.
+In my practice, I use Acceptance and Commitment Therapy, Cognitive Behavioral Therapy, and Person-Centered therapy.
+These approaches help us recognize and become aware of unhelpful thought patterns, improve tolerance for uncomfortable emotions, and create behavior change that move you toward meaning and what you want out of life, rather than staying stuck.

 -